Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 Some birth control pills can cause women to feel hungrier than usual, which can lead to excess calorie consumption and weight gain.
 Unlike water retention, this type of weight gain is much harder to get rid of and is more permanent.
 It can be incredibly hard to make smart diet choices when a person is experiencing cravings for calorie-dense foods thanks to hormones.

-Certain oral contraceptives increase insulin levels.
+Certain birth control pills increase insulin levels.
 High levels of insulin cause any calories obtained from carbohydrates to be converted into fat cells.
 Women who already have abnormal glucose metabolism are at high-risk of experiencing this side effect.

 The types of hormonal birth control that are the biggest culprits for appetite stimulation are, again, pills with higher levels of estrogen.
 Low dose estrogen pills do not cause significant increases in appetite and insulin levels.
 For women who do experience weight gain on the pill, the average weight gained is 4.4 pounds within 12 months on a progestin-only pill.